 This particular print is from a partial roll I bought a while ago.
 It is hand printed and is a reproduction of a french print that was commissioned for a remodel of a historic North Carolina home.
 The colors and textures of this print are amazing and I have been using it in all kinds of projects.

 I wanted to add a little chalk board to my kitchen for a weekly menu memo.
-I recently learned about Mod Podge Chalkboard surface medium, so I couldn’t wait to try it out, and I thought my little memo board would be the perfect test subject!
+I recently learned about clear chalkboard paint, so I couldn’t wait to try it out, and I thought my little memo board would be the perfect test subject!

 Here’s what you need:

 - Vintage Wallpaper (I used a large colorful print, I would suggest a smaller print on a darker surface for the best readability if you are wanting a chalkboard surface)

 - Sheet Metal